urbancamo/javaapiforkml/README.md

 > If you are currently running version `2.x.x` then you will need to change the `groupId` from `de.micromata.jak` to `uk.m0nom` to be able to use versions `3.x.x` onwards.

-Version `3.x.x` of the library support Java 11+ and are built with Java 11.
+Version 3+ of the library supports Java 11+ and is built with Java 11.

 ```xml
 <!-- https://mvnrepository.com/artifact/uk.m0nom/javaapiforkml -->
 <dependency>